Skip to main content

 When will I be informed on the scholarship decision?

-The Scholarship Committee will communicate the decision by e-mail within two weeks after submitting an application for the most of scholarships.
-Some scholarships have specific deadlines.
+The Scholarship Committee will notify our applicants by email within two weeks of submitting an application for most scholarships.
+However, some scholarships have specific deadlines.

 How many scholarships can I apply for?